James Young Simpson (diplomat)

-Professor James Young Simpson (3 August 1873 – 20 May 1934) FRSE FRSSA FRAI DJur(Hon) DSc(Hon) was a Scottish zoologist, writer, diplomat, biographer and theologian.
+James Young Simpson (3 August 1873 – 20 May 1934) was a Scottish zoologist, writer, diplomat, biographer and theologian.
 After World War I, he was instrumental in establishing the Baltic states and Finland as independent nations.

 Life

 James Young Simpson was born at 52 Queen Street in Edinburgh on 3 August 1873 to Margaret Stewart Barbour, sister of Alexander Hugh Freeland Barbour, and Sir Alexander Russell Simpson (1835–1916), professor of midwifery at the University of Edinburgh.
 His father was a nephew of his namesake, James Young Simpson, the first person to use chloroform as an anesthetic on humans.
 The family lived at 52 Queen Street, a property inherited from his great-uncle.

 Simpson was educated at George Watson's College, Edinburgh and the University of Edinburgh, which he attended from 1891 to 1894, graduating with an MA.
 After two summers as a research student at Christ's College, Cambridge (1899/1900), he completed his DSc in 1901 at the University of Edinburgh.

 From 1899, he lectured in natural science at the University of Edinburgh.
 He was given his professorship in 1904.

 In 1900 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Cossar Ewart, Sir William Turner, Sir John Murray, and Alexander Buchan.

 In 1910, he was living at 25 Chester Street in Edinburgh's West End.

 He died on 20 May 1934 in Edinburgh.
 He is buried with his parents in the south-west section of Grange Cemetery close to the rear embankment behind the central vaults.